 This is just one of the resources Michelin is offering to drivers, especially teen drivers.
 Automobile accidents are the number one killer of teens in the United States and around half of all parents and teens don’t think that driver’s ed adequately prepares them for the road.

-If you’re looking for more resources for you and your teen to think Beyond the Driving Test, I encourage you to check out Michelin’s resources (including an awesome video on exactly how to check your tire’s tread with good ol’ Abe Lincoln).
+If you’re looking for more resources for you and your teen to think Beyond the Driving Test, I encourage you to check out Michelin’s resources.
 Because, trust me, those prom night films from my driver’s ed days will only scar your children for life.

 This post was written as part of a compensated opportunity from SheBuysCars and Michelin as part of their Safe Driving initiative.
 All opinions and ridiculous stories are my own.